 The holidays are often associated with fun and excitement, but they can be stressful, lonely and difficult for people in recovery.
 Between holiday parties, family dinners and work events, it can feel like alcohol is built into the holiday season.
+This is why it may feel difficult to be in recovery during the holidays.
 This time of the year is also when people tend to see old friends and family who may be associated with past drug and alcohol use.
 These triggers can add up and increase the risk for relapse.

-Whether you are new to recovery or have been sober for many years, it’s important to be extra cautious about your health and well-being during the holiday season.
+Whether you are new to recovery or have been sober for many years, it’s important to be extra cautious about your health and well-being during the holidays.
 Below are ten tips that will boost your recovery this time of year.

 1. Follow H.A.L.T. to ensure your needs are met.